 Regularly stretching your arches, Achilles tendon, and calves can also reduce your risk of plantar fasciitis.

 Don’t let plantar fasciitis keep you from doing the things you love.
-Call Alliance Foot & Ankle Specialists today or book an appointment online.
+Call Alliance Foot & Ankle Specialists today.